Menu

 Before starting their new career, each dog is medically cleared with limited to no medical needs (so they do not place a financial burden on the receiving agency).
 They also receive a basic obedience training refresher and learn some special commands to assist them in their role as a Station Dog, although, “Make a Friend” is likely the only command they need to make a difference.

-In accordance with ADI standards and accreditation, Station Dogs will be easily identifiable by wearing their provided vest with identification patches while working in the agency assigned.
+In accordance with K9s For Warriors standards, Station Dogs will be easily identifiable by wearing their provided vest with identification patches while working in the agency assigned.

 While in the agency, each Station Dog should be accessible by any staff member to help mitigate the signs or symptoms of stress and provide emotional support.
 It may become necessary to create a rotating schedule to allow staff access to the dog so that everyone can benefit from their presence.
 As the Station Dog becomes more confident in its new role, it may also help alleviate the stress of witnesses or victims who are being interviewed or giving testimony about violent or traumatic crimes.

 Ideally, each Station Dog will work at the agency during assigned shifts and return home with their handler after the shift completes.
 This will allow the dog time to rest, just be a dog, and play, which will increase the dog’s ability to perform its duties while working.
-Other acceptable arrangements include the Station Dog living in the station part-time and returning home with its handler for break periods or the Station Dog living in the station full time while being allowed outside for routine breaks, play, training, and relaxation (in essence, the station becomes home to the dog.)
+There may be other acceptable living arrangements that could include the Station Dog living in the agency.
+This would be considered on a case-by-case basis and every effort would go into ensuring the dog received adequate support and enrichment to ensure it is well cared for.

 Pre-placement and post-placement training will be provided to designated handlers at each agency (preferably two handlers to allow for redundancy).
 In the case of a larger agency, handlers may need to be identified in varying units in which the dog may work.
 Regardless of agency size, follow-up training for the dog and handlers will be provided on an as-needed basis.
 Routine follow-up can be conducted monthly to evaluate effectiveness, needs, etc.

-K9s For Warriors will provide each Station Dog with an initial vest, leash, treat pouch, waste bags, identification patches, one-year supply of preventative medication (flea/tick/heartworm), and a dog crate.
+K9s For Warriors will provide each Station Dog with a vest, leash, treat pouch, waste bags, identification patches, six-month supply of preventative medication (flea/tick/heartworm), and a dog crate.
+The agency would be responsible for future medical care and any further equipment they would like to purchase for the dog.

 K9s For Warriors Gold Stars Emblem